Lakshyyan/odin-recipes/README.md

 This is a project made for the Odin Project.
-Its purpose is to help me practice the things I learned on the siteThis is a project made for the Odin Project.
 Its purpose is to help me practice the things I learned on the site.